 Translation into practice: practice “pearls”/performance improvement in practice (PIPs)/changes in clinical practice behaviors and skills

 Regenerative medicine techniques, including prolotherapy and protein-rich plasma (PRP), are being used to enhance healing of ligamentous structures through direct injection of substances into an injured ligament.
-Unfortunately, the quality and quantity of currently available evidence is insufficient to guide clinical decisions regarding these techniques in medial collateral ligament injuries of the knee.
-And no studies have evaluated use of these techniques on the LCL specifically.
+Unfortunately, there is no robust evidence to support these techniques in medial collateral ligament and lateral collateral ligament injuries of the knee.

-PRP studies in animal models have shown mixed results with regards to early MCL injury healing over the first three to six weeks post-injury.21,22 Clinical studies using PRP for ligament injuries have shown some positive outcomes including improved pain and function.23 In one case report, a football player with an isolated Grade 3 MCL injury received three injections of LR-PRP with 1-week intervals and was followed for 16 months.
-The football player resumed sports activities at day 18, and full competition at day 25.24 A similar case report consisted of a football player with a proximal grade 3 MCL injury who returned to sport at 31 days following a similar protocol.25 In a recent case report26 and a case series of three subjects27, PRP was used for treatment of persistently painful chronic MCL injuries and resulted in successful return to physical activity and evidence of healing documented on MRI.
+PRP studies in animal models have shown mixed results with regards to early MCL injury healing over the first three to six weeks post-injury.24,25 Clinical studies using PRP for ligament injuries have shown some positive outcomes including improved pain and function.26 In one case report, a football player with an isolated Grade 3 MCL injury received three injections of LR-PRP with 1-week intervals and was followed for 16 months.
+The football player resumed sports activities at day 18, and full competition at day 25.27 A similar case report consisted of a football player with a proximal grade 3 MCL injury who returned to sport at 31 days following a similar protocol.28 In a recent case report29 and a case series of three subjects,30 PRP was used for treatment of persistently painful chronic MCL injuries and resulted in successful return to physical activity and evidence of healing documented on MRI.
+Separately, there is even less exploration of PRP injections for LCL injuries.
+A single case report demonstrated significant positive outcomes in an active duty military male officer.31

 - Can braces be developed that protect against knee injuries?